zig-republic/zig-republic/republic-bylaws.rst

 The ``#senate`` channel shall serve as the floor of the Senate.
 This channel shall be utilized exclusively for the introduction of motions and casting of votes by Senators.
 It shall not, under any circumstances, be utilized for the purposes of dicussion.
-That said, each Senator shall maintain the right to post a single response to each main motion after it is made, in order for all officers to easily note the manner in which their Senator is representing their guild.
+That said, each Senator shall maintain the right, in the tradition of formal deabte, to post a single response to each main motion after it is made, in order for all officers to easily note the manner in which their Senator is representing their guild.
 When a vote has been called, Senators *must not post anything except to cast their vote*.
 Senators do not have a right to "explain their vote" in their Aye/No response.
-If a Senator wishes to provide additional context to their vote, it must be posted in `#all_officers`_.
+If a Senator wishes to provide additional context to their vote, it must be posted in ``#all_officers`` or the appropriate discussion channel.
 Viewing access to the ``#senate`` channel shall be granted to all officers, but posting access will be restricted to Senators.

 ``#all_officers``